 In the previous chapter we talked about how schema and data work together to provide us with structured data with which we can interact in various, useful ways.
 In this section we're going to focus on schema, and how it provides the structure to house our data.

-So far we've only very briefly discussed schema, and that's been mostly in terms of tables and table columns.
+Thus far we've only very briefly discussed schema, and that's been mostly in terms of tables and table columns.
 We'll look at tables more closely in the next couple of chapters; before we can work with tables, however, we need somewhere for the tables to exist: we need to create the database itself.

 In this chapter, you will create your first database.
 Recall that there are three SQL sub-languages: Data Definition Language, Data Manipulation Language, and Data Control Language.
 We will be using Data Definition Language, or DDL, to create our database, since this deals with setting up the structure, or schema, of a database.